 Word 0 is for Axis 1, Word 8 is for Axis 2

 The upper three bits the Status Bits MSW have same meaning regardless of the mode the axis is in.
-The figure to the right shows meaning of each of these status bits.
+The figure below shows meaning of each of these status bits.

-Figure 8.1 Global Status Bit
+Figure 7.1 Global Status Bits